hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   those files matches a includedFiles glob.
 If not, then we do not trigger a build.

+* `trigger_template` -
+  (Optional)
+  Template describing the types of source changes to trigger a build.
+  Branch and tag names in trigger templates are interpreted as regular expressions.
+Any branch or tag change that matches that regular expression will trigger a build.
+  One of `trigger_template` or `github` must be provided.
+Structure is documented below.

 * `build` -
   (Optional)
   Contents of the build template.
 Either a filename or build template must be provided.
 Structure is documented below.